ashinzekene/angular-rave/README.md

 onclose                 | function()  |  false           | -             | A function to be called when the pay modal is closed. callback                | function(res) |  false         | -             | A function to be called on successful card charge.
 User’s can always be redirected to a successful or failed page supplied by the merchant here based on response.

+> You can get more information from [rave's documentation](https://flutterwavedevelopers.readme.io/)

 ## CONTRIBUTING

-  This is an opensource, feel free to create issues and submit pull requests to make corrections or enhance functionality
+  This is an open source project, feel free to create issues and submit pull requests to make corrections or enhance functionality

 ## How can I thank you?